 b.
 Injury Violence Prevention - Jennifer DeLaCruz/Pat Smith One of the section's Preventing Suicide in Michigan Men partners has relaunched Man Therapy in Michigan.
-More information can be found at mantherapy.org a.
-Universal Screening Tool
+More information can be found at mantherapy.org

 The Section is moving forward with the Michigan State Suicide Prevention Plan and should be updated by the end of May 2022.